The 2020 Statutory Compliance Bond is now available on the New Castle County website Read on...

 You can search on line to see if your contractor is licensed with our Contractor License Search.
 The search results will provide the Licensed Contractor and the authorized trades.
 The trade license definitions are defined in the Contractor Licensing EZ Guide.

-Chapter Six (PDF) of the New Castle County Code, known as the NCC Building Code, and its appendices (PDF) contain amendments to the adopted codes and is available for download.
-Additionally, all contractors are required to obtain of the current NCC adopted codes applicable to the applicant's trade.
+Chapter Six (PDF) of the New Castle County Code, known as the NCC Building Code, and its appendices (PDF) contain amendments to the adopted codes and are available for download.
+Additionally, all permit endorsed contractors are required to obtain the current NCC adopted codes applicable to the applicant’s trade.
 ICC Code Books are available for purchase from the Department of Land Use and the ICC website.

 Frequently Asked Questions: